Life Hacking in Pursuit of Financial Freedom: How I Add $1,500+/Mo to My Income

 If you can’t already tell, my philosophy is “when in doubt, rent it out!”

-So now that you are life hacking, you are likely making money on most Americans’ two largest expenses.
-Talk about expediting your journey towards early financial freedom!
+So now that you are life hacking, you are likely making money on what would normally be Americans’ two largest expenses.
+Talk about expediting your journey toward early financial freedom!

 This idea CAN be accomplished by anyone.
 However, it will be much easier for those who are single, without kids, living in a popular city.
 Again, you can use all of the excuses in the world, but excuses will not get you any closer to financial freedom.

 If the desire for freedom burns deep, then you will find a way.
 The scenario outlined above works for me.
 It may not work for you.
 But what will?
-Be creative!
+Get creative!

 How do you increase your monthly income by $1,000 to $2,000 per month?
 That is something for you to figure out, for you to decide.
 Good luck!

 What outside-the-box ideas have you come up with to increase your monthly passive income?